 “Don’t think that everything you write has to be that novel you’ve always dreamed of”

 She says, “What you need when you are writing is an empty head full of possibility and blue-sky thinking.
-But when you are a carer, or if you are in very difficult circumstances, the minute you try to turn off, it’s not your lovely creative characters from 18th-century France that rush in, it’s: What are you going to do about ordering that medication?
+But when you are a carer, or if you are in very difficult circumstances, the minute you try to turn off, it’s not your lovely, creative characters from 18th-century France that rush in, it’s: What are you going to do about ordering that medication?
 How are you going to get somebody to the hospital and still manage to pick your child up from school?
 So every day is a very big challenge.”

-Kate is quick to acknowledge how her job as a full-time author might make it easier for her to find writing time than some other carers or parents.
+Mosse is quick to acknowledge how her job as a full-time author might make it easier for her to find writing time than some other carers or parents.
 However, her advice to any aspiring scribes facing difficult or demanding circumstances is to get something written down every day, no matter the quality or quantity.

-She says, “What I’ve learnt to do when I’m book writing is to start at four in the morning.
+She says, “What I’ve learnt to do when I’m book-writing is to start at four in the morning.
 Not everyone can do that, of course, but it means that I usually have three or four hours of utterly uninterrupted time.
 It meant that, even in the very difficult times when my father was extremely ill and dying, whatever happened during the day or night, I did something every day.
 Now, was it great writing?
 No, not at all.
 But you’ve got something there that you can make better.
 If you’ve got a blank page, it’s tough.

 “So, anybody who is trying to write and has lots of pressures on them, don’t think that everything you set down has to be that novel you’ve always dreamed of.
 Write down your thoughts.
 Write down what the steam coming out of the kettle looks like.
 Write down a description of the sky when you’ve been up half the night and you are trying to go to bed.